BurntSushi/jiff/COMPARE.md

 ### Jiff is generally faster than `time`

-When it comes to parsing and printing, Jiff is generally faster than `time`, sometimes substantially so. `time` is sometimes faster than Jiff on date arithmetic, but not by much.
-(Some of these may be due to faster equality comparisons on date values, which `time` is legitimately faster at than Jiff at present.)
+When it comes to parsing and printing, Jiff is generally faster than `time` although not always. `time` is sometimes faster than Jiff on date arithmetic, but not by much.
+(Some of these may be due to faster equality comparisons on date values, on which `time` is legitimately faster at than Jiff at present.)

-The following results were collected with `time 0.3.44`.
+The following results were collected with `time 0.3.47`.

 ```text
 $ cd bench